katacoda-scenarios/kubernetes-bootcamp-scenarios/6/step2.md

 `curl host01:$NODE_PORT`{{execute}}

+In this case, the name `host01` is the `hostname`{{execute}} of the instance running Minikube.
 We hit a different Pod with every request and we see that all Pods are running the latest version (v2).

 The update can be confirmed also by running a rollout status command: